-The semi-finalists in the pageant will be named during the first portion of the pageant finals on the last day of the pageant weekend.
-No one will know who the semi-finalists are until that moment in the pageant finals show.
+The semi-finalists will be announced during the first portion of the pageant on the last day of the pageant weekend.
+No one will know who the semi-finalists are until that moment in the pageant final show.

 If I am not named as a semi-finalist, will I still be in the pageant finals?